econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 This might not be feasible with public datasets like the SCF because the sample sizes might be too small; but with large administrative data of the kind available to 401(k) providers it should be possible.

-## The Baseline Academic Models
+## The Baseline Academic Model

+We begin by describing the optimal consumption-saving problem over the life cycle for a consumer, focusing on the dynamics of their income while ignoring how returns to saving work.
+After we have finished describing the basic life cycle model, we will augment it to add optimal portfolio choice between a safe asset and a risky asset (like the stock market) with a higher expected rate of return.

 ### Basic Life Cycle Consumption-Saving Model

-We begin by describing the optimal consumption-saving problem over the life cycle for a consumer, focusing on the dynamics of their income while (temporarily) ignoring how asset returns work.
-After we have finished describing the basic life cycle model, we will augment it to add optimal portfolio choice between a safe asset and a risky asset (like the stock market) with a higher expected rate of return.

 In each discrete time period (indexed by $t$), a consumer's flow of utility depends on how much they consume from their available resources:
 We assume that the utility function is of the standard Constant Relative Risk Aversion form: